-1.3.1 The bidder (including the individual members of any Joint Venture) shall submit only one Proposal, either in its own name or as part of a Joint Venture in another Proposal.
-If a bidder, including any Joint Venture member, submits or participates in more than one proposal, all such
+1.3.1 The bidder (individual consultant) shall submit only one Proposal.
+If a bidder, submits or participates in more than one proposal, all such proposals shall be disqualified and rejected. - NOT APPLICABLE

-- proposals shall be disqualified and rejected.
-This does not, however, preclude the bidder's staff from participating as Key Experts and Non-Key Experts in more than one Proposal. - 1.3.2 This framework agreement shall accommodate a maximum number of ten (10) service providers once the selection process is complete. - 1.3.3 The detail and full scope of the Framework Agreement is contained in the Framework Scope of Services in Section 2.0.
+- 1.3.2 This framework agreement shall accommodate a maximum number of ten (10) service providers once the selection process is complete. - 1.3.3 The detail and full scope of the Framework Agreement is contained in the Framework Scope of Services in Section 2.0.